 Introduction to the desktop environment and its applications

-The UntitledDesktopEnvironment(shortened to UntitledDesktop or UDE) is a desktop environment for Linux and other operating systems that use components made by the freedesktop foundation.
+The UntitledDesktopEnvironment(shortened to UntitledDesktop or UDE) is an experimental homebrew desktop environment base for Linux and other operating systems that use components made by the freedesktop foundation.

 Warning